gagibran/wizards-of-oslam/README.md

 After some titanic effort, you were able to loosen the knot that was locking a blindfold onto your eyes.

-You perceive bland gentle mark that was left by the blindfold onto the stubby skin on your cheeks.Your hands and feet are steadily tighten and squeezed against each other.
+You perceive a bland gentle mark that was left by the blindfold onto the stubby skin on your cheeks.Your hands and feet are steadily tighten and squeezed against each other.

 A piece of soft silk is also fastened against your teeth and tongue.